Dark chocolate hot cocoa gets a little kick from cayenne and cinnamon to create this rich and creamy drink with a healthy dose of antioxidants.

 - Chocolate Peanut Butter Granola

 Did you try this recipe and like it?
 The next time you make it, snap a picture and share it to your socials!
 Tag @thelemonbowl and #thelemonbowl so we can admire and share your drink.

 Anytime you want to curl up by the fire with a nice, warm drink, my Dark Chocolate Hot Cocoa will become your favorite companion.

 Dark Chocolate Hot Cocoa

-- In a medium sauce pot, whisk together cocoa powder, cinnamon, honey, water, vanilla, salt and cayenne over medium heat until smooth and creamy.
+- In a medium sauce pan, whisk together cocoa powder, cinnamon, honey, water, vanilla, salt, and cayenne over medium heat until smooth and creamy.

 - Slowly add in milk and whisk continuously until bubbles start to form around the edge.
 Do not walk away – you want the cocoa to gently simmer, not boil.

 - Serve with whipped cream if you wish.

 Really quite good.
 Just what I needed when craving dark chocolate while on a mission to minimize my added sugar intake.
 I loved the cinnamon and cayenne.